 If you’re a fan of eggs for breakfast, then you’re going to love Floriditas.

-Their brunch menu has an entire section dedicated to all things eggy – boiled, scrambled, fried or poached, with salmon, spinach, ham or broccoli on sourdough, brioche, potato hash or salad.
+Their brunch menu has an entire section dedicated to all things egg – boiled, scrambled, fried or poached.
+With salmon, spinach, ham or broccoli on sourdough, brioche, potato hash or salad.

 If eggs aren’t your thing, there’s plenty of other delicious possibilities including Floriditas’ legendary fish pie.
-Whatever you order, add a bowl of fries with aioli for the table to share (you’ll notice nearby tables doing the same thing) and if by some miracle you have room, order a brown sugar meringue piled with brown sugar and fresh fruit.
+Whatever you order, add a bowl of fries with aioli for the table to share, and if by some miracle you have room, order a brown sugar meringue piled with brown sugar and fresh fruit.

 119 Dixon Street, Te Aro, Wellington

 What was once a car park on Dixon Street is now a bustling brunch spot by one of Wellington’s third-wave coffee roasters, Flight Coffee.
-Serving up their freshly-roasted coffee in whatever format you take it - from espresso to pour-over and filter alongside a seasonal brunch menu that covers off all of the modern classics from granola to eggs to breakfast tacos.
+Serving up their freshly-roasted coffee in whatever format you take it - from espresso to pour-over and filter alongside a seasonal brunch menu that covers all of the modern classics from granola to eggs to breakfast tacos.
 For coffee lovers, you won't want to miss the tasting flight of coffee.
 It's made up of three different coffees, or blends of your choice so you can walk out know what coffee you like best.

 5 Todman Street, Brooklyn, Wellington